 - For its first two years, the site saw increased steady growth in terms of ad revenue.

-- It experienced a 7% increase between the first and second quarters of 2019.
+- It experienced a 7% increase in forth quarter of 2021.

 - The majority of Twitter’s revenue comes from advertising.